Common Snapping Turtle Care

 High-quality commercial turtle pellets should make up the majority of their diet.
 These pellets are specifically formulated to meet the nutritional needs of turtles and provide essential vitamins and minerals.
 Supplement the pellets with fresh vegetables, such as leafy greens, carrots, and squash.
 Offer a variety of protein sources, including earthworms, crickets, fish, and lean meats.
 Avoid feeding your snapping turtle excessive amounts of fatty foods or those high in phosphorus, such as red meat and organ meats.

-Read Also: What Are Leatherback Sea Turtles Predators
+Read Also: How Are Turtles Born?

 Vitamin and Mineral Supplements